sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

 **F**

 ..
-[FMV2014] Xander Faber, Michelle Manes, and Bianca Viray.
-Computing
-             Conjugating Sets and Automorphism Groups of Rational Functions.
-             Journal of Algebra, 423 (2014), 1161-1190.

-..
-[FH2015]     \J. A. de Faria, B. Hutz.
-Combinatorics of Cycle Lengths on
-            Wehler K3 Surfaces over finite fields.
-New Zealand Journal of Mathematics 45 (2015), 19–31.

-..
 [Fe1997] Stefan Felsner, "On the Number of Arrangements of
             Pseudolines", Proceedings SoCG 96, 30-37.
 Discrete &
             Computational Geometry 18 (1997),